docupike/docs/.github/ISSUE_TEMPLATE/open-question.md

 ---
 name: Open question
-about: Just ask a question
+about: 'Docs only!
+Just ask a question'
 title: ''
 labels: ''
 assignees: ''